Table of Contents[Hide][Show]

 Milk Allergies in Children

 Thankfully, we now understand more about the window in which milk allergies form.
-Landmark studies have shown that exposing 4-6 month old infants to food allergens like milk early and often can help reduce their risk of developing allergies by 67–80%.
-If I had known then what I know now, I would have introduced dairy earlier to my son.
-There are now even natural supplements that can be added to an infant’s breastmilk, formula, or solid food to reduce the risk of forming a milk allergy in the first place.
+Landmark studies show giving common allergens to 4-6 month-old babies helps reduce allergy risk by up to 80%.
+If I had known then what I know now, I would’ve given my kids dairy earlier.
+You can even get natural supplements for babies that reduce their risk of getting allergies in the first place.

 What About the Calcium?